Jack Johnson (ice hockey): Personal life and legal issues

 Lenders, among whom was Iowa Congressman-elect Rod Blum, eventually brought three lawsuits against Johnson for defaulting on over $6 million in debt.
-In court documents, Johnson claimed to have had no knowledge of his parents' spending, but will not pursue criminal charges against them.
-He has sued Miller, National Mortgage Resources and an investment firm, CYA Investments, for at least $1.5 million, including for punitive damages.
+In court documents, Johnson claimed to have had no knowledge of his parents' spending, but would not be pursuing criminal charges against them.
+Instead, he filed lawsuits, totalling at least $1.5 million, including for punitive damages, against: Steve Miller, the Los Angeles mortgage broker who first introduced Tina Johnson to monetizing, and his company, National Mortgage Resources; and an investment firm, CYA Investments.
+Johnson admitted that he signed documents, without question, that his mother brought him, but that the fault lay with the parties he was suing.
 By 2016, Johnson had come to an agreement with almost all of his creditors and agreed to liquidate two homes and a luxury car and would only keep $246,000 each of the next two seasons, making him the "lowest-paid player in the NHL for the next two seasons."

 In the spring of 2022, at age 35, Johnson graduated from the University of Michigan with a degree in general studies.